lustre-labs/lustre-labs.github.io/content/api/lustre/attribute.md

 pub fn attribute(name: String, value: String) -> Attribute(msg)
 ```

+Attributes are the string key-value pairs that you see attached directly to HTML
+tags. **These are always emitted when rendering a property to a string.** There
+is a subtle difference between HTML attributes and DOM properties, see below.

 ### property | erlang javascript

 ```gleam
 pub fn property(name: String, value: any) -> Attribute(msg)
 ```

+Properties set the state of an element by manipulating the JavaScript properties
+on the DOM node. **Non-string or non-boolean values will not be emitted when rendering
+a property to a string.**

 ### on | erlang javascript